Published Spring 2023:

 across all Arts Division graduate programs.

-In DANM, our goal is to reach four DEI fellowships for Underrepresented Minority (URM) applicants by 2023.
-Since there may not be an existing fellowship that could be used in DANM, that is available to all types of graduate degrees, perhaps creation of a new fellowship type would be required.
+Since there may not be an existing fellowship that could be used in DANM, that is available to all types of graduate degrees, perhaps creation of a new fellowship type is required.
 Alternatively block funds could be granted, and processed as Department Fellowships.

 Current UCSC Enrollment by Race & Ethnicity